 All of us are influenced by the opinions of others.
 It’s what makes hit songs, bestsellers, and blockbusters.
 It’s why one restaurant thrives while others close.
 It’s why I don’t admit to people that I don’t care for Monty Python, Wes Anderson movies, or Meryl Streep.
 When you hear from lots of people about how great something is, you start to think you’re the weird one.
 You keep those opinions to yourself.
 You question them.
 You look for evidence you’re wrong.

-That’s why satisfied parents should email their child’s teacher’s principal.
-The more a principal hears good things about his teachers, the more likely it is he’ll start to believe them or at least question his own beliefs.
+That’s why parents who are happy with their child’s teacher should email the principal.
+The more a principal hears good things about his teachers, the more likely it is he’ll start to believe them or at least question his own opinions.

 Don’t Just Tell the Teacher

 Most years, I get a card from a parent thanking me.
-Often, the card will say something like, “Ivy really enjoys having you for her teacher.
-She didn’t like school before, but she’s excited to come this year.”
+Often, the card will say something like, “Ivy really enjoyed being in your class.
+She was nervous to have a male teacher but she had a great third-grade year.”

-Principals who hear good things about teachers will be less likely to evaluate those teachers poorly or considering moving them to different buildings or positions within their districts.
-Pissing off parents who have proven they’re willing to write emails to school administrators is one thing most principals will be very reluctant to do.
+Principals who hear good things about teachers will be less likely to evaluate those teachers poorly or consider moving them to a different position in their district.
+Upsetting parents who have proven they’re willing to write emails to school administrators is one thing most principals are reluctant to do.

 So if you think your child’s teacher did a good job this year, write an email to the principal saying so.
-It’s fast, easy, free, and will help the teacher more than anything you can get at a store.
+It’s fast, easy, free, and will help the teacher more than anything you can buy from a store.